tier2tickets/Knowledge-Base/content/deployment/ninjarmm.rst

 Automate script based on Condition
 -----------------------------------

-Let's say we want to automate our script based on it not being installed on an enpoint.
+Let's say we want to automate our script based on it not being installed on an endpoint.

 To do this click Configuration -> Policies.